 Third time’s a charm for Savvy Oak

-Expat New Zealand trainers will be hoping third time’s a charm for their talented three-year-old Savvy Oak when he lines up in the (2400m) at on Saturday.
+New Zealand trainers Trent Busuttin and will be hoping third time’s a charm for their talented three-year-old when he lines up in the Queensland Derby (2400m) at Eagle Farm on Saturday.

 Busuttin is pleased with how Savvy Oak has settled into his new surroundings in Queensland and expects a bold showing from his charge after being impressed by his track work on Tuesday.
 “He’s up here enjoying the Queensland sun and he is going very well,” he said.
 “He worked up on Tuesday morning with Bjorn Baker’s horse, Fun Fact, at Eagle Farm and he hasn’t put a foot wrong.
 I think he will be thereabouts.”

-Savvy Oak will jump from barrier two with aboard and is marked as an $18 winning chance by TAB bookmakers behind favourite Nobu at $4.50, while the and -trained Bobby Dee and Lord Arthur are both $19 chances.
-Bred by Park Stud, Savvy Oak was purchased through their 2017 Premier Yearling Sale draft for $90,000.
+Savvy Oak will jump from barrier two with Michael Walker aboard and is marked as an $18 winning chance by TAB bookmakers behind favourite Nobu at $4.50, while the Murray Baker and Andrew Forsman-trained Bobby Dee and are both $19 chances.
+Bred by Park Stud, Savvy Oak was purchased through their 2017 New Zealand Bloodstock Premier Yearling Sale draft for $90,000.

 Leave a Reply